ufko/SoundRecorder/app/src/androidTest/README.md

 - User should be notified when recording ends
 - User should see the chronometer's increment
 - User should see licence information when about is tapped in settings menu
+- User can enable/disable high quality recording from settings menu

 ## Test Cases